Cornwall Council budget engagement 2014

 With such a huge challenge, we face the unenviable task of having to decide where and how to reduce our services or increase income and to do this we need to hear from our partners, businesses and communities about which services they believe should be a priority.

-We are not taking this work lightly and we want as many people as possible to be involved in our budget discussions.
-We will be meeting with partners and local groups and organisations to hear their views as well.
+We have not taken this work lightly and we wanted as many people as possible to be involved in our budget discussions.
+We held public meetings during October in each of our community network areas.
+The meetings provided everyone with an opportunity to hear about our budget challenges and discuss their needs and priorities.
+We met with partners and local groups and organisations to hear their views as well.

 Since 2010 the Council has made savings of £170 million, partially through becoming a Unitary Authority - merging seven councils into one.
 Last year the Council asked partners and the public where they thought the Council could make savings and what people told us was shared with Cabinet to help inform their budget setting for 2014/15.